esnya/ResoniteMetricsCounter/README.md

 ## Development Requirements

-For development, you will need the [ResoniteHotReloadLib](https://github.com/Nytra/ResoniteHotReloadLib) to be able to hot reload your mod with DEBUG build.
+For development:

+- Target framework is .NET 9 (net9.0).
+- CI builds on ubuntu-latest and sets up the Resonite environment via setup-resonite-env.
+- For hot reload in DEBUG, install [ResoniteHotReloadLib](https://github.com/Nytra/ResoniteHotReloadLib) into `rml_libs` in your local Resonite directory.